 See Memory Credits

-Written, Directed and Painted by Viviane Silvera
+Written, Directed, Painted and Produced by Viviane Silvera

 Edited by Thomas Rivera Montes and Matthew Connelly